EhtishamAshraf/niryoRobot-OpenCV-ColorSorting/README.md

 ## Demo Video
-Click on the image below to watch the youtube video of the simulation
+Click on the image below to watch the youtube video of the hardware

 [![Watch the video](https://github.com/EhtishamAshraf/niryoRobot-OpenCV-ColorSorting/blob/main/1-Arm.jpeg)](https://youtu.be/g6igqMyEAQ4)